gemc/clas12Tags_old/README.md

    	- Added star "\*" to INTEGRATEDRAW option: -INTEGRATEDRAW="\*" will activate the true info for all sensitive detectors
 	- pcal and ec hitprocesses merged into one: ecal

-	  - production threshold for both set to 1mm (was 1mm for pcal, 5mm for ec)
-	  - hit process routine is now "ecal" for both

 <br>

 <br>